Keystone Boys State

 Pennsylvania American Legion Keystone Boys State is a unique week long summertime educational program that does not emphasize classroom lectures and textbook learning.
 Instead, it focuses on participation and personal experience in a model state, complete with governing bodies and elected public officials.
 It is designed to mirror the structure and operation of its respective state government.

 The American Legion believes there is no better way to assure the survival of our republic than to train our young people in the ideals and objectives of American Government.
 Boys State is designed to supplement the information taught in high school civics classes.
-It is an activity born out of a need for youth raining in practical citizenship, leadership and to instill a working knowledge of the structure and operation of government.
+It is an activity born out of a need for youth training in practical citizenship, leadership and to instill a working knowledge of the structure and operation of government.

 Keystone Boys State has the following objectives: